 Kelly: We have to separate it into two groups.
 We've got the high volume, the aspirin people, and they could produce millions of bottles a year.
 For them, once they get their labels set, they just print and print and print, and you don't want to get in the way of that train.
 There are other groups that have more boutique treatments.
-You have clinics, either oncology, INAUDIBLE 00:03:14], or some unique treatment.
+You have clinics, either oncology, beauty, or some unique treatment.

 They oftentimes want to brand their clinic.
 Now you have a logo.
 It's colored.
 That's one.
 That's a business aspect of it.
 Regulatory, the FDA requires certain information, especially with new drugs.

 They approve what's on the label, so what you may run and get for your first set of clinical trials, you have to change, because they don't like the wording or there's some content shift.
 Now you have – what do you do with the old material?